FriendsOfTYPO3/extension_builder/README.rst

 It also provides a properties form to define extension metadata, frontend plugins and backend modules that use the previously defined controllers and actions.
-Finally, it generates an extension with boilerplate code that can be installed and further developed.
+Finally, it generates a basic extension that can be installed and further developed.

 :Repository:  https://github.com/FriendsOfTYPO3/extension_builder